-• a set T of transaction names.
+- -a set T of transaction names, - -a distinguished transaction name $T_0 \in T$, - -a subset accesses of T not containing T_0 , - -a mapping parent: $T {T_0} \rightarrow T$, which configures the set of transaction names into a tree, with T_0 as the root and the accesses as the leaves, - -a set X of object names, - -a mapping object: accesses $\rightarrow X$,

-- a distinguished transaction name $T_0 \in \mathcal{T}$ , - a subset accesses of T not containing $T_0$ , - a mapping parent: $\mathcal{T}$ {T0} $\rightarrow \mathcal{T}$ , which configures the set of transaction names into a tree, with T0 as the root and the accesses as the leaves, - a set X of object names, - a mapping object: accesses $\rightarrow X$ , and - a set V of return values.
+-a set V of return values.

-Each element of the set "accesses" is called an access transaction name, or simply an access.
-Also, if object(T) = X we say that T is an access to X.
+Each element of the set accesses is called an access transaction name, or simply an access.
+Also, if object(T) = X, we say that T is an access to X.

-In referring to the transaction tree, we use standard tree terminology, such as "leaf node," "internal node," "child," "ancestor," and "descendant."
-As a special case, we consider any node to be its own ancestor and its own descendant, i.e., the "ancestor" and "descendant" relations are reflexive.
-We also use the notion of a "least common ancestor" of two nodes.
+In referring to the transaction tree, we use standard tree terminology, such as leaf node, internal node, child, ancestor, and descendant.
+As a special case, we consider any node to be its own ancestor and its own descendant, that is, the ancestor and descendant relations are reflexive.
+We also use the notion of a least common ancestor of two nodes.

-The transaction tree describes the nesting structure for transaction names, with $T_0$ as the name of the dummy "root transaction."
+The transaction tree describes the nesting structure for transaction names, with T_0 as the name of the dummy root transaction.
 Each child node in this tree represents the name of a subtransaction of the transaction named by its parent.
-The children of $T_0$ represent names of the top-level user-defined transactions.
-The accesses represent names for the lowest-level transactions in the transaction nesting structure; we will use these lowest-level transaction names to model operations on data objects.
-Thus, the only transactions that actually access data are the leaves of the transaction tree and these do nothing else.
+The children of T_0 represent names of the top-level user-defined transactions.
+The accesses represent names for the lowest-level transactions in the transaction nesting structure; we use these lowest-level transaction names to model operations on data objects.
+Thus, the only transactions that actually access data are the leaves of the transaction tree, and these do nothing else.
 The internal nodes model transactions whose function is to create and manage subtransactions including accesses, but they do not access data directly.